Overview of the U.S. Food and Drug Administration (FDA)

-The U.S. Food and Drug Administration (FDA) is an essential federal agency under the U.S. Department of Health and Human Services.
-It is dedicated to protecting public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, and food supply, alongside cosmetics and products emitting radiation.
+The U.S. Food and Drug Administration (FDA) is a key federal agency operating under the U.S. Department of Health and Human Services.
+It is primarily tasked with protecting public health by ensuring the safety, efficacy, and security of a wide array of products, including human and veterinary drugs, biological products, medical devices, food supply, cosmetics, and products emitting radiation.

 Location and Facilities

-The FDA has its headquarters in Silver Spring, Maryland, and operates numerous offices and laboratories throughout the United States to effectively carry out its broad oversight and regulatory responsibilities.
+The FDA's headquarters is located in Silver Spring, Maryland.
+The agency operates numerous offices and laboratories across the United States to effectively manage its vast oversight and regulatory responsibilities.

 Responsibilities in the Dairy Market

-The FDA plays a significant role in the dairy market by setting safety and labeling standards and ensuring the milk supply's purity, safeguarding it from diseases such as avian influenza.
-This role is crucial for maintaining confidence in U.S. dairy products both domestically and internationally.
+The FDA plays a crucial role in the dairy market by setting safety and labeling standards to ensure milk supply purity.
+This responsibility is vital for maintaining consumer confidence in U.S. dairy products both domestically and internationally.

 Significant Events